First-order theory of a field and its Inverse Galois Problem: The first-order theory of a field and its Inverse Galois Problem

 \begin{theorem} Let $G$ be a finite group of size $d$.
-Assume that $I_{R,L}^{(d)}$ and $R-\{0\}$ are Diophantine over $R$.
-Then there exists a polynomial equation over $R$ (depending on $G$) such that it has solutions in $R$ if and only if $L$ has a Galois extension with the Galois group isomorphic to $G$. \end{theorem} In Section \ref{sec:rings} we list the rings satisfying conditions of this theorem.
+Then there exists an effective procedure taking as the input the multiplication table of the group and constructing a first-order statement $S(G)$ in the language of rings such that, for any field $K$, we have that $K \models S(G)$ if and only if $K$ has a Galois extension with the Galois group isomorphic to $G$. \end{theorem}

-We begin with a well-known property of Diophantine definitions.
-The following lemma shows that we can use a finite number of polynomials to define Diophantine sets without changing the nature of the defined objects.